kevin-pek/cs3245/hw3/README.txt

 - Preprocessing of the document text is done by first putting it through the nltk sentence tokeniser, then using regex to remove the less than character that is represented using &lt; and to also replace hyphens and slashes with whitespaces.
-This is to make sure that hyphenated words will be tokenised correctly, as well as words with slashes between them such as "March/April".
+This is to make sure that "hyphenated-words" will be tokenised correctly, as well as words with slashes between them such as "March/April".
 - Use the word tokeniser on the sentence.
 Every word in the tokeniser will have all of the non-alphanumeric characters trimmed, unless it is a number with